coq/coq/doc/sphinx/proof-engine/ltac.rst

    See the example for a comparison of the two constructs.

-   Note that if Coq terms have to be printed as part of the failure, term construction always forces the tactic into the goals, meaning that if there are no goals when it is evaluated, a tactic call like :tacn:`let` :n:`x := H in` :tacn:`fail` `0 x` will succeed.
+   Note that if Rocq terms have to be printed as part of the failure, term construction always forces the tactic into the goals, meaning that if there are no goals when it is evaluated, a tactic call like :tacn:`let` :n:`x := H in` :tacn:`fail` `0 x` will succeed.